Robert Morris (financier): Early war, 1775–August 1776

 In late February 1776, Americans learned that the British Parliament had passed the Prohibitory Act, which declared that all American shipping was subject to seizure by British ships.
 Unlike many other congressional leaders, Morris continued to hope for reconciliation with Britain, since he believed that all-out war still lacked the strong support of a majority of Americans and would prove financially ruinous.
 In June 1776, due largely to frustration with the moderate faction of Pennsylvania leaders that included Morris, a convention of delegates from across Pennsylvania began meeting to draft a new constitution and establish a new state government.
 At the same time, Congress was debating whether to formally declare independence from Britain.

-By early July 1776, Pennsylvania's delegation was the lone congressional delegation opposed to declaring independence.
-Morris refused to vote for independence, but he and another Pennsylvania delegate agreed to excuse themselves from the vote on independence, thereby giving the pro-independence movement a majority in the Pennsylvania delegation.
-With Morris absent, all congressional delegations voted to pass a resolution declaring independence on July 2, and the United States formally declared independence on July 4, 1776.
+When Congress voted in committee on July 1, nine colonies voted to declare independence, South Carolina and Pennsylvania voted against it, and Delaware and New York abstained.
+It was clear that when the formal vote was taken the next day, South Carolina and Delaware would both vote in favor of independence, leaving Pennsylvania the only colony voting against it (with New York continuing to abstain).
+In order to preserve Continental unity—which every delegate, regardless of how they felt about independence, knew to be of critical importance—Morris and John Dickinson therefore failed to attend the vote on independence, thereby giving the pro-independence movement a majority in the Pennsylvania delegation.
+With Morris absent, the twelve participating delegations voted to pass a resolution declaring independence on July 2, and the United States formally declared independence on July 4, 1776.

 Despite his opposition to independence, and much to Morris's surprise, the Pennsylvania constitutional convention voted to keep Morris in Congress; he was the lone anti-independence delegate from Pennsylvania to retain his position.
 In August, Morris signed the Declaration of Independence despite having abstained.
 In explaining his decision, he stated, "I am not one of those politicians that run testy when my own plans are not adopted.
 I think it is the duty of a good citizen to follow when he cannot lead."
 He also stated, "while I do not wish to see my countrymen die on the field of battle nor do I wish to see them live in tyranny".